 Common Mistakes Veterinarians Should Avoid in Ear Cytology

 Ear cytology is recommended for every case of otitis externa (OE), but is a commonly overlooked test.
 You may wonder what the point of ordering an ear cytology is when it won't change how you treat the infection, especially if you feel that all ear medications are similar.
 Or, you may feel like you never see anything relevant in the results.
 You might just not have the time or technical support to perform these tests.
-The bottom line is cytology is a basic diagnostic test that can be easy to overlook, but its importance can't be understated.
+The bottom line is cytology is a basic diagnostic test that can be easy to overlook, but its importance can't be overstated.
 Common pitfalls can stand in the way of feeling confident when approaching OE cases—but new technology can help.

 Why Is Ear Cytology Important?